 Day 2 — Sisimiut, Greenland

 Located just north of the Arctic Circle, Sisimiut is the northernmost town in Greenland where the port remains free of ice in the winter.
 Yet it is also the southernmost town where there exists enough snow and ice to drive a dogsled in winter and spring.
 In Sisimiut, travelling by sled has been the primary means of winter transportation for centuries.
-You will see many dogs in town and we hope to meet the owner of a sled dog team and his dogs.
-He will tell us all about sledding and how the Greenlandic sled dog has been bred to be amongst the strongest working dogs in the world.

 A nice hike around the town and into the outskirts will be offered.
 Stroll through the Sisimiut Museum with its 18th century wooden buildings and see some of the local handicraft, featuring native stonework and sealskin garments.